zeek/spicy/doc/faq.rst

 Yes, see the :ref:`corresponding section <zeek_dpd>` on how to add it to your analyzers.

+.. rubric:: Can I write a Layer 2 protocol analyzer with Spicy?

+Yes, you can.
+In Zeek terminology a layer 2 protocol analyzer is a packet analyzer, see the :ref:`corresponding section <zeek_packet_analyzer>` on how to declare such an analyzer.

 .. rubric:: I have ``print`` statements in my Spicy grammar, why do I not see any output when running Zeek?

 The Zeek plugin by default disables the output of Spicy-side ``print``